Questions about the 9-month program…

 • On average, it’s about five hours per week, plus your required daily devotional time of 15+ minutes per day.

 • Once a month, instead of the weekly meeting, we have a “Teaching Saturday.”
-These happen at Park Street Church, 1 Park Street, Boston.
 All of the cohorts meet together and these are events open to the public.
 You are encouraged to bring friends and family.

 “Spiritual Formation Weekends” mark the beginning, middle and end of the program.
 These take place on the campus of Gordon College, Wenham, MA.